ArthurLino/3d-product-card/README.md

 <br />

 ## 🏹 challenges
-- [X] find a way to use a 3d model inside the ui
+- [X] find a way to use a 3d model inside the browser

 <br />